derektypist/scheme-tracker/README.md

 ### Content

 Taken from Mini Projects of DjangoBlog and Ecommerce for ideas.
 The fire extinguisher is taken from a clipart image in Word 2010.
+A screenshot was taken.
 Accessed 26 June 2019.

 Visited DjangoProject Website for ideas such as help text.